 The process also requires massive settling ponds for toxic mine tailings such as the four-square mile Mildred Lake Settling Basin held back by a sand dike that would rate by volume as one of the largest dams in the world.
 There are a total of 50 square miles of settling ponds now covering the Albertan landscape holding 222 billion gallons of bitumen tarry.
 It takes decades for the water-clay-sand-chemical agents-bitumen slurry to settle in order for the water to be pumped out and sediment reclaimed.
 In April 2009, 1,600 migrating ducks perished in a tailings pond by Syncrude Canada.
-An additional 350 died last October in another tailings pond.
+An additional 350 died in October 2010 in another tailings pond.

 David Dodge, Pembina Institute A Syncrude tailings pond in Alberta.
 The company was found guilty of criminal charges after more than 2,000 birds died in such a pond.
 From the New York Times.

 It is one of the most profitable oil finds for multinationals, with the possibility of 173 billion barrels of recoverable crude.
 As of 2009, six mines produce three quarters of a million barrels of oil per day.
 Development of the oil sands could lead to creation of 342,000 new US jobs, adding $34 billion to US gross domestic product in four years.
 Almost 1,000 US companies in 47 states supply materials, equipment, training and consulting to the effort.